 Tidal impoundments are unlikely to have an adverse effect on VHF, GPS and mobile phone reception, although large quantities of steel, cabling and the transmission of electrical power may interfere with magnetic compasses.

-Any proposed development should account for any effect on small craft navigation and communication equipment in detail.
+Proposed developments should account for any effect on small craft navigation and communication equipment in detail.

 2 Location